International and Aboriginal Language Programs and Courses

 Bilingual Programs The entry points for students beginning a bilingual program are Kindergarten or Grade 1.
 Exceptional circumstances may be considered at the discretion of the receiving principal.

 Second Language and Culture Courses The primary entry points for students beginning the study of second language and cultural courses will be Grade 4, Grade 7 or Grade 10.
 Some elementary schools may begin in Kindergarten or in Grade 1.
-Some senior high schools may offer courses for students beginning second language and cultural courses if the numbers warrant and in accordance with district regulations.
+Some senior high schools may offer courses for students beginning second language and cultural courses if the numbers warrant and in accordance with Division regulations.
 Grade 7 entry points for specific languages will be at school sites, and implemented in consultation with the Institute for Innovation in Second Language Education (IISLE).